-- on an actual basis; - on a pro forma basis, reflecting (1) the reclassification of all outstanding shares of our common stock into an equivalent number of shares of our Class B common stock that was effected on September 21, 2021, (2) the automatic conversion of 70,990,919 shares of our convertible preferred stock outstanding as of June 30, 2021 into an equivalent number of shares of our Class B common stock immediately prior to the completion of this offering, (3) the reclassification of our convertible preferred stock warrant liability to additional paid-in capital and the automatic exchange of the convertible preferred stock warrants outstanding as of June 30, 2021 for 1,104,560 shares of our Class B common stock in connection with this offering, (4) the issuance of 747,908 shares of our Class B common stock immediately prior to the completion of this offering upon the exercise of common stock warrants outstanding as of June 30, 2021, with a weighted-average exercise price of \$0.14 per share, and (5) the filing and effectiveness of our amended and restated certificate of incorporation that will be in effect upon the completion of this offering; and - on a pro forma as adjusted basis, reflecting (1) the pro forma items described immediately above, (2) our receipt of \$ million in net proceeds from our issuance and sale of shares of our Class A common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (3) the conversion of shares of our Class B common stock into an equivalent number of shares of our Class A common stock in connection with the sale of such shares by the selling stockholders in this offering.
+- on an actual basis; - on a pro forma basis, reflecting (1) the reclassification of all outstanding shares of our common stock into an equivalent number of shares of our Class B common stock that was effected on September 21, 2021, (2) the automatic conversion of 70,990,919 shares of our convertible preferred stock outstanding as of June 30, 2021 into an equivalent number of shares of our Class B common stock immediately prior to the completion of this offering, (3) the reclassification of our convertible preferred stock warrant liability to additional paid-in capital and the automatic exchange of the convertible preferred stock warrants outstanding as of June 30, 2021 for 1,104,560 shares of our Class B common stock in connection with this offering, (4) the issuance of an aggregate of 461,018 shares of our Class B common stock in September and October 2021 upon the cash exercise of common stock warrants outstanding as of June 30, 2021, with a weighted-average exercise price of \$0.17 per share, (5) the issuance of 284,630 shares of our Class B common stock in October 2021 upon the cashless exercise of a common stock warrant outstanding as of June 30, 2021, and (6) the filing and effectiveness of our amended and restated certificate of incorporation that will be in effect upon the completion of this offering; - on a pro forma as adjusted basis, reflecting (1) the pro forma items described immediately above, (2) our receipt of \$223.9 million in net proceeds from our issuance and sale of 16,346,154 shares of our Class A common stock in this offering at the initial public offering price of \$15.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (3) the conversion of 3,846,153 shares of our Class B common stock into an equivalent number of shares of our Class A common stock in connection with the sale of such shares by the selling stockholders in this offering.
 For more information, see the section titled "Principal and Selling Stockholders."
 We will not receive any proceeds from the sale of shares of our Class A common stock by the selling stockholders in this offering.